 An interesting comment from one LE member who was recently in Africa is that the trend in several countries with limited electricity supply is to push to adopt higher MEPS and force a more rapid market transformation, rather than going with a slow approach that locks-in a large quantity of inefficient equipment in the market.
 In those countries, the extension of product life beyond what is done normally is another concern, as some equipment seems to have an almost infinite life.

 - It’s not always easy to obtain representative data for LCC.
 Manufacturers typically provide information on products, but not on their use.
 Users may have good information on this, but may not know the parameters for alternatives that could be more or less efficient.
 Consultants are neutral but may not have ready access to the information needed to compile an LCC.

-- When plotting LCC as a function of efficiency, it is often observed – in particular for industrial equipment – that the curve is quite flat.
+- When plotting LCC as a function of efficiency, it is regularly observed – e.g. for industrial equipment – that the curve is quite flat.
 This leads to a wide range of almost equivalent optima.
-In other words, we have a low efficiency optimum with low CAPEX and high OPEX, naturally preferred by users; and we have a high efficiency optimum, with very similar LCC, with high CAPEX and low OPEX, which is preferred by society.
+In other words, we have a low efficiency optimum with low CAPEX and high OPEX, naturally preferred by users; and we have a high efficiency optimum, with very similar LCC, with high CAPEX and low OPEX, which is preferrable from a societal perspective.